- Cardiac Physiology Pathology

 Every abstract will be peer-reviewed.
-The reviewers are appointed by EBN Council, the ESPR sections (Brain and Development, Pulmonology, Circulation, Oxygen Transport and Haematology Nutrition and Gastroenterology, Epidemiology, Pharmacology, Other) and UENPS.
+The reviewers are appointed by EBN Council, the ESPR sections (Brain and Development, Pulmonology, Circulation, Oxygen Transport and Haematology Nutrition and Gastroenterology, Epidemiology, Pharmacology, Infection, Inflammation, Immunology, Nursing and other Healthcare Professionals and Other) and UENPS.
 Please try to fit your abstract into one of the specific topics.
 This will help us to prepare an interesting conference programme.

 We will accept all well-written abstracts that have a general interest regarding the topic in question, the methodology, or the results.
 In particular, we welcome abstracts reporting on the process of large clinical trials of methodological interest, such as clinical protocols, ethical or organizational issues, pilot data, quality control, or plans for statistical analysis.

 The decision on acceptance and the preliminary program will be made by the scientific committee during their meeting in June 2019.
 Final acceptance depends on registration for the conference by one of the authors.

 All accepted abstracts must be presented and discussed.
 There will be three formats:

 – Oral presentation will consist of 10 minutes of presentation and 5 minutes of discussion

 – Poster presentation will consist of 2 minutes for presentation and 3 minutes for discussion + electronic poster

 – Poster display – electronic poster with no presentation time.